 In July 1911, along the East Coast of the United States, temperatures climbed into the 90s and stayed there for days and days, killing 211 people in New York alone.
-At the end of Pike Street, in Lower Manhattan, a young man leapt off a pier and into the water, after hours of trying to nap in a shady corner.
+At the end of Pike Street, in Lower Manhattan, a young man leaped off a pier and into the water, after hours of trying to nap in a shady corner.
 As he jumped, he called: “I can’t stand this any longer.”
-Meanwhile, up in Harlem, an overheated laborer attempted to throw himself in front of a train, and had to be wrestled into a straitjacket by police.
+Meanwhile, up in Harlem, an overheated laborer attempted to throw himself in front of a train and had to be wrestled into a straitjacket by police.

-In an age before air conditioning or widespread use of electric fans, many struggled to cope with this multi-day deadly heat.
+In an age before air conditioning or the widespread use of electric fans, many struggled to cope with this multi-day deadly heat.
 June had been easy enough, but a sweep of hot, dry air from the southern plains suppressed any relief from the ocean breeze.
 In Providence, Rhode Island, temperatures rose 11 degrees in a single half hour.
 New York City and Philadelphia became sweltering centers of chaos, while all across New England, railway tracks buckled, mail service was suspended and people perished beneath the sun.
 Total death tolls are estimated to have topped 2000 in just a few weeks.